Sermon | Romans 12:9-10 | How to Love Like Jesus

 Romans 12:9 Let love be without hypocrisy.

-Christians don’t just love God; they love others.
 Jesus said next to loving God, the most important thing is to love your neighbor as yourself.

 The word for “love” in Romans 12:9 and elsewhere is the Greek word “agape.”
 To understand what it means to love others, you have to understand agape love.

-Agape love is doing what is best for people (not what makes them feel good) and meeting their needs (not their wants).
+Definition: Agape love is doing what is best for people (not what makes them feel good) and meeting their needs (not their wants).

-Eight Truths About Biblical Love
+Eight Truths About Agape Love

-a) Love is a command.
-A Christian should never say, “I can’t love that person.”
-Or “I refuse to love that person.”
+a) Agape love is a command.
+A Christian should never say, “I refuse to love that person.”
 We have to love that person.

-c) Love is unmerited.
+d) Agape love is unmerited.
 We don’t love people because of their performance, or because they deserve it.
 We love them unconditionally.

-d) Love is free.
+e) Agape love is free.
 We don’t love and expect something in return.
 We don’t expect to be paid back.
 We love for free.

-e) Love is obedient to God.
+f) Agape love is obedient to God.
 Love does not say, “If you love me you will commit this sin for me.”
 Love does not say, “I broke God’s commands because I love you.”
 Love conforms to the character and will of God.
 If you contract God’s character or break His commands, your behavior is not loving.
 To love someone, you must detest what is evil and cling to what is good (Rm 12:9).

-g) Love is universal.
+h) Agape love is universal.
 God commands us to love everyone (1 Thess 3:12).
 Jesus said to love your neighbor, and then He went on to explain that that means everyone (Lk 10:25-37).
 In fact, Jesus explicitly commands to us to love our enemies (Mt 5:43-44).
 This is what makes agape love supernatural – God’s kind of love.
 It’s natural to love people who are like you, who are nice to you, who are related to you, who have something you want, who you are attracted to.
 But agape loves everyone – those who are different, those who are mean, those who are unrelated to us, those who don’t have anything we want.

 3) Love your church family.